youssef-ahamid/introToIM/April_7/README.md

 # Snake
-A remake of the snake game done using OOP.
+## A remake of the snake game done using OOP.
+Game won't work if images on this folder are in the same folder as snake.pde

 # Screenshot
 [<img align="center" src="https://github.com/youssef-ahamid/introToIM/blob/master/April_7/screenshot.png" alt="screenshot" width="800">](#)

 # Classes